gastrogrj/Jones-et-al.-Science-Immunology/README.md

 - `dplyr`, `tidyr`, `tibble`, `readr`, `stringr`, `purrr`
 - `ggplot2`, `ggrepel`, `scales`, `pheatmap`

+The Figure 6D analysis additionally uses `phyloseq`, `microbiome`, `vegan`, `pairwiseAdonis`, `ggExtra`, `cowplot` and `rlang`.
+Reprocessing the raw 16S reads requires the [PacBio HiFi-16S workflow v0.9](https://github.com/PacificBiosciences/HiFi-16S-workflow), Nextflow v25.04.6 and a compatible Singularity environment; see the subfolder README for the exact command and configuration.

 The manuscript specifies Seurat v5.0, Monocle3 v1.3.7 and PROGENy v1.17.3 for the corresponding analyses.
-Each script writes `sessionInfo.txt` to its output directory so that the executed package versions can be recorded.
+Each of the three scRNA-seq R scripts writes `sessionInfo.txt` to its output directory so that the executed package versions can be recorded.

 ## Running the analyses